 - Number of Cigars Released: 99 Boxes of 25 Cigars (2,475 Total Cigars)

-The Viaje Samurai is a good looking stick with a medium brown wrapper that has a bit of tooth and a bit of oil on it.
+The Viaje Samurai is a good-looking cigar with a medium brown wrapper that has a bit of tooth and a bit of oil on it.
 There are a few veins running up and down the length, but they are not overly distracting.
 It’s a bit hard when squeezed, but still has some give.
 The Nicaraguan wrapper smells strongly of barnyard, dark chocolate, hay and some pepper.

 Into the second third and the Viaje Samurai continues along the same lines as the first third with the same major flavors and more of the bread like note.
-Not much change in the profile, but the flavors of the Samurai are still enjoyable.
-Strength is a mildish medium at best and the draw is perfect, although I had to correct the burn twice by the end of the second third.
+There is not much change in the profile, but the flavors of the Samurai are still enjoyable.
+Strength is a mild-medium at best and the draw is perfect, although I had to correct the burn twice by the end of the second third.

 The final third holds no surprises and sadly, no major changes.
-It’s still the same major flavors of cedar, leather and slightly bitter espresso, although I did get a bit of a taste of cinnamon near the end of the smoke that was in neither the first nor second thirds, and that breadish flavor note was gone.
-Strength of the Samurai ended as a solid medium.
+It’s still the same major flavors of cedar, leather and slightly bitter espresso, although I did get a bit of a taste of cinnamon near the end of the smoke that was in neither the first nor second thirds and that bread flavor note was gone.
+Strength of the Samurai ends as a solid medium.

-- While I appreciate the fact that Viaje decided to tell me which blend the Samurai is with the secondary band that says, “Platino” (for the record, the silver lined Viaje logo is the Platino blend and the gold lined Viaje logo is the Oro blend), I think a Secondary band that says, “Samurai” would probably have been more appropriate.
+- While I appreciate the fact that Viaje decided to tell me which blend the Samurai is with the secondary band that says, “Platino,” I think a secondary band that says, “Samurai” would probably have been more appropriate.

-- Having said that, according to Viaje, all new releases from this point forward will have (at least) a secondary band.
+- Having said that, according to Viaje, all new releases from this point forward will have a secondary band.

-- The draw was perfect on both samples, but both samples had some burn issues that needed to be corrected.
+- The draw was ideal on both samples, but both samples had some burn issues that needed to be corrected.
 Nothing horrible, but noticeable.

 - If you would like to purchase and of the Viaje Samurais, call up BURN Premium Cigar Specialist at 952.808.9259 or Tobacco Grove at 763.494.6688.
 BURN got the majority of stock, but Tobacco Grove received some of the allotment and is offering them at the same price.

-The Bottom Line: In past reviews and in 2010 Samurai’s review, I have made no secret of the fact that I think the Corona Gorda is one of the best vitolas for any Viaje blend and this is the case with the Platino blended Samurai as well.
-I still think the Platino Lancero is the best regular release cigar Viaje puts out, but the Corona Gordas in both blends come in second.
+In past reviews and in 2010 Samurai's review, I have made no secret of the fact that I think the corona gorda is one of the best vitolas for any Viaje blend and this is the case with the Platino blended Samurai as well.
+I still think the Platino Lancero is the best regular release cigar Viaje puts out, but the corona gordas in both blends come in second.
 Having said that, I have never found the Platino blend to be the most complex in terms of flavors, and the newest release in the line is no exception.
 Good, clean notes and profile, and the price ($8.50) is better than quite a few of the recent LE releases, but just not a major standout in terms of profile.